shaahin28/Scheduled-email/README.md

 # Scheduled-email
-automate sending email at desired time
+automate sending email at desired time with python using datetime, smtplib and time libraries